-The analog audio Diversity Delay should be adjusted to ensure proper time alignment between the analog and digital audio.
+Analog audio Diversity Delay is adjusted to ensure proper time alignment between the analog and digital audio.
 The analog delay is implemented in the analog audio path to compensate for the diversity and processing delays that are inherent to the digital audio path.
 This delay may be set in the Exporter Plus' AUDIO > Analog Audio Diversity menu, or in the exciter.
-Typically, the analog delay will be approximately eight seconds.
+Typically, analog delay will be approximately eight seconds.

-Due to functional differences between AM and FM systems, diversity delay setting is normally only required for FM systems.
-For AM systems, the delay configured at the factory should not require adjustment.
+Due to functional differences between AM and FM systems, diversity delay is normally only required for FM systems.
+For AM systems, the factory configured delay should not require adjustment.